langmellowe History, Family Crest & Coats of Arms

 Early Origins of the langmellowe family

 The surname langmellowe was first found in Huntingdonshire, now part the district of Cambridgeshire where in 1165, Henry de Longavilla held lands from Nigel de Luvetot.
 He descended from a branch of the Gifford family, barons of Langueville and Bolbec near Dieppe, Normandy.
 Osberne de Longeville or Bolbec gave the church of Pictariville, Normandy c.
 990.

-The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
-Baltimore: Genealogical Publishing, 1975.
-Print.
-(ISBN 0-8063-0636-X) Longville as a place name occurs in a few places throughout Britain including: Newton Longville is a village and civil parish in the Aylesbury Vale district of Buckinghamshire; Weston Longville is a civil parish in Norfolk; and Cheney Longville is a small village in Shropshire which is home to Cheney Longville Castle a much restored 14th century fortified manor house.
+Other early listings of early variants of the name include: Richard de Logvil in Buckinghamshire in 1199, and Roger de Longavilla in Huntingdonshire c.
+1200.
+Longville as a place name occurs in a few places throughout Britain including: Newton Longville is a village and civil parish in the Aylesbury Vale district of Buckinghamshire; Weston Longville is a civil parish in Norfolk; and Cheney Longville is a small village in Shropshire which is home to Cheney Longville Castle a much restored 14th century fortified manor house.

 The Longfellow variant may have been a nickname, but this variant was almost always found in Yorkshire.
 Indeed, the American poet Henry Wadsworth Longfellow's family claims descent from the Yorkshire branch.
 Early Yorkshire rolls revealed Peter Langfellay during the Corpus Christi Guild and Elizabeth Longfellow during the Deposition from York Castle.
 Margery Langfellow was listed in the Corpus Christi Guild in 1491.

 Important Dates for the langmellowe family

 This web page shows only a small excerpt of our langmellowe research.
 Another 80 words (6 lines of text) covering the years 1807, 1882, 1689, 1797 and 1797 are included under the topic Early langmellowe History in all our PDF Extended History products and printed products wherever possible.

 langmellowe Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified. langmellowe has been recorded under many different variations, including Longfellow, Longuville, Longville, Longfield and others.

 Early Notables of the langmellowe family (pre 1700)